decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 If you attempt to update all the entities in the scene on every frame, that can sometimes have a significant cost in performance.
 By referring only to the entities in a component group, you ensure you're only dealing with those that are relevant.

-Component groups can be referenced by the functions in a system, typically an `update()` function will loop over each entity in the component group, performing the same actions.
+Component groups can be referenced by the functions in a system.
+Typically an `update()` function will loop over the entities in the component group, performing the same actions on each.

 ## Putting it all together